Struggling to get interviews?

 Yale Law School resume

-Law students with graduate degrees use this format to showcase both academic achievements and professional experience.
+Law students with graduate degrees use this format to display both academic achievements and professional experience.

 Use this structure when you need to emphasize research, publications, and teaching roles that demonstrate expertise beyond standard internships.